-My set up is typically 70# @28.5”.
+My set up is typically 70# @29”.
 I really like that most of the PSE bows have draw length adjustments.
 Its really important if you are starting, and makes it really easy to change in seconds the draw length.
 Every bow its a little different, and depending on the length and the release you are using you can move half inch your draw length to maintain a solid anchor point.
-I am typically between 28.5″ and 29”.

-Right know I am using the PSE Carbon Air
+Right know I am using the PSE EVO EVL 34″.

 Archery accuracy it is a combination of not only the bow, but also a good projectile.
 I really believe that good arrows worth it, they shoot better and last longer.
 Its probably one of the most important parts of the equipment, and its not often consider.
 I am shooting a wide variety of weights depending on the prey.
 Things from 390gr to 450 gr arrows, found it a good balance between speed, accuracy and penetration for spot and stalk.
 Lighter arrows are more critical and achieve less penetration.
 Moving to something heavier gains penetration but slows them too much and I have less confidence on putting them on the mark.
 I only move to weights above 550 for dangerous game and for tree stand hunting, were I know I will not be shooting over 30 meters.

-On the opposite side there is typically a mechanical broadhead.
+On the opposite side of the arrow there is typically a mechanical broadhead.
 For long shots no matter how well you tune your bow there are always little differences, remarked in hunting situations by wind or poor shooting form.
 For accuracy, strength, penetration and performance I am using the Grim Reapers Razortip 1 3/8”.
 I try to avoid large cutting diameters than that, just in case it has to go trough some major bone.
 I also use the Fatal Steel 1 1/4″ for larger game.

 I like using five pins, from 30m out to 70m.
 A wheel that moves the whole housing works great for extending the distance longer than that for practice and fun.
 Pins must be micro adjustable for fine running.
-I like a larger first pin 0.19 and the rest 0.10.
+I like 0.10 fiber optic size.
 Green is the brightest color, I combine it with red too.
 The sight must have second and third axis adjustments.
-I like the issue of having a extended arm, both for extending it farmer for adjusting to the peep size, and also for quick disassembly.
+I like the issue of having a extended arm, both for extending it farther for adjusting to the peep size, and also for quick disassembly.
 That quick disassembly makes me able to change one sight for spot and stalk, with one for tree stand hunting with just one pin and a heavier arrow.
 The auxiliary light must be focused on the fiber, and not to the whole housing.
-All this features are well covered by the Spot Hogg Father sight
+All this features are well covered by the Spot Hogg Father sight.

 I do also set my bows with a Total Peep.
 This peep is not affected by light changes or peep rotation so it is really convenient for hunting.